Search for imagery and create a project

 Including the owner’s name ensures you will find the version of this basemap with English labels.

-The existing basemap is replaced with Imagery Hybrid.
+- Click Save.
+The existing web map is replaced with Imagery Hybrid.
 The imagery analyst will use it to understand which structures exist at Billy Bishop Airport today.

 Create an observation layer